England's Highest Trail Marathon

 Climbing the Corridor Route to Scafell Pike

 Check out the HTE Recce of the route for some inspiring pictures.

 For a selection of pictures on the mountain section click here

-Venue: Held in conjunction with Keswick Mountain Festival and part of the Borrowdale Trail Races.
-Keswick Mountain Festival base, Crow Park, Lake Road, Keswick, CA12 5DJ.
+Venue: Part of the Borrowdale Trail Races.
+Crow Park, Lake Road, Keswick, CA12 5DJ.

-Registration: 0630 - 0745 at Crow Park.
+Registration: Crow Park.
 Numbers will be issued at registration on the day.

 42k Route: The event will start from Nichol End Marine just outside the village of Portinscale, which is approx. 25min walk/15min jog from event HQ.
 This will be an 'extension' of the 21k Borrowdale route.